 Education leaders shine brightest when their teams bring varied experience, skills and perspectives to the decision making table.
-Social-emotional learning, or SEL education, is no exception.
+Resilience-building curriculum is no exception.
 Student services, MTSS and counseling leaders are the most likely roles to offer leadership and expertise on supporting student social and emotional health.

-School-based mental health services have been shown to create the most equitable access for students most in need of help.
-And there are five things any leader — regardless of training or background — should know when it’s time to make a decision about SEL programs that can create these supports in a school system:
+School-based mental health services have been shown to create the most equitable access for learners most in need of help.
+And there are five things any leader — regardless of training or background — should know when it’s time to make a decision about student success programs that can create these resources in a school system:

 - Essential to MTSS and PBIS